Skip to content

 1. No GenAI-Logic CE → poor "Fat API" demo architecture ❌

-The GenAI-Logic Context Engineering (CE) materials were not loaded, so Claude built a working customs application using standard Python code generation.
+The GenAI-Logic Context Engineering (CE) materials were not loaded, so Copilot / Claude built a working customs application using standard Python code generation.
 The starting case was the basic_demo application, which introduced tables we did not need, but did not (we thought) interfere.

 The result is a good demo: compiles and runs.